apache/incubator-devlake/README.md

-# lake
+# Dev Lake

-This is where all the data is stored and collected
+The data lake for dev.